 | DLA-NZ900 | ~$30,000 | The deepest blacks in any home projector.
 If contrast and black levels are your priority, this is it. |

 JVC's D-ILA technology produces the best contrast ratios in the industry.
-In a properly dark room, a JVC projector makes blacks look truly black — not the dark gray that most projectors produce.
+In a properly dark room, a JVC projector makes blacks look truly black — not the dark gray most projectors produce.
 The difference is striking.

 Best for: Cinephiles who care about contrast and black levels.
 Rooms that can be fully darkened.